-Medgar Evers to me is a shinning light of love, perseverence, tolerance, the wanting of all people’s to be treated the same and that hatred due to difference especially race squashed, stamped out.
+Medgar Evers to me is a shinning light of love, perseverence, tolerance, the wanting of all people’s to be treated the same.
+That hatred due to difference especially race would be squashed, stamped out.

 He gave his life to bring unity, tolerance, equality to the country he lived in as a civil rights activist.

 He suffered so much due to prejudice of African-Americans yet, he never gave up hope of a better future, a fairer future, a future where segregation in his home land would no longer exist.

 He was a leading civil rights activist but, when I ask anyone do they know who this brave, courageous soul is they look at me with blank expression and usually say, Medgar who?
 Yet everyone of them knew of Martin Luther King.

 Medgar Evers was president of his local area RCNL Regional Council of Negro Leadership and in time secretary of the NAACP National Association for the Advancement of Coloured People.

 He fought for his county in World War II.
 He was part of the battle of Normandy in June 1944, D Day.